 Reversing lists, and on how formal methods are not an unambiguously useful tool for software verification

-In his blog post "Verified software can (and will) be cheaper than buggy stuff" Gernot Heiser argues that in the future it will be cheaper to formally verify software, including, not limited to, but especially the high-assurance stuff, than to deploy buggy, unverified versions of it; and since we're talking about high-assurance software, this would be taking into account the risks of critical bugs occuring and the costs involved1.
+In his blog post "Verified software can (and will) be cheaper than buggy stuff" Gernot Heiser argues that in the future it will be cheaper to formally verify software, including, not limited to, but especially the high-assurance stuff, than to deploy buggy, unverified versions of it; and since we're talking about high-assurance software, this would be taking into account the risks of critical bugs occurring and the costs involved1.
 To quote:

 Our paper describing the complete seL4 verification story analysed the cost of designing, implementing and proving the implementation correctness of seL4.
 We found that the total cost (not counting one-off investments into tools and proof libraries) came to less than $400 per line of code (LOC).